 We knew that, eventually, Lilyan would have to have a really major surgery to her spine.
 We also knew that this surgery was such a huge deal that our surgeon didn’t want to do it until we had no choice.
 We have reached that point now.
 The two things he’s been watching for to determine when we couldn’t wait any longer are skin breakdown over her spine or worsening pulmonary issues.
 While her pulmonary status is still stable, she has started showing signs of skin breakdown, which puts her at very high risks for life-threatening infection now.
 After only one quick glimpse at her during her appointment last week, he said, “That’s it.
 It’s time.
 We can’t wait any longer.”
 He then had his nurse practitioner take Lilyan and Jaden out of the room while he discussed the details with us, explaining that the surgery is such a major thing that he won’t discuss it in front of the children needing it.
 Our hearts began to beat a little faster at this point, and we tried to prepare ourselves for whatever we were about to hear.

 The first thing he told us about the “huge, huge risks” (besides the fact that many hospitals no longer even do this surgery because it’s so big, and that it’s “multiples of times greater” than anything we’ve ever faced and the biggest surgery he ever does), is that it’s the only surgery he does in which he has to list death as one of the actual possible risks.
 Relatively low — about 1 in 1000 — but still a very real risk.
 Without the surgery, however, death is certain for our baby.
-She would make it into young adulthood, at best, and her quality of life, without the surgery, would go downhill from this point due to worsening pulmonary function and constant wound infections from the skin breakdown over her spine.
+We already knew that she would make it into young adulthood, at best, and her quality of life, without the surgery, would go downhill from this point due to worsening pulmonary function and constant wound infections from the skin breakdown over her spine.
 You can see from this picture that, because of the severe deformity of her spine (essentially S shaped in profile), Lilyan’s chest actually rests on her lap or the floor when she is sitting.
 As I said above, her pulmonary function is stable for now, but with continued growth, this would begin to change, and those changes would bring tremendous challenges for her.

 This next picture shows the shape of her spine.
 Just under the skin in the severe curve of her lower spine is bone which is pressing against the skin enough to cause it to begin breaking down.
 It’s also causing pain for her now, which is a fairly new development.